jasontellez/Quiz03/README.md

     def normalize(vector):

       """
-      A function that utilizes the previously defined infNorm function that iterates through the elements of a vector and using aritmetic with a scalar to form a normalized vector with respect to the norm.
-Once the values are created, the new elements are stored in an empty list using the .append function and finally the result is printed.
+     This code returns a vector that is normalized with respect to the previously defined infNorm value.
+The code does this by iterating through the elements and performs artihmetic and appends the new values to an empty list to create the desired vector.
       """

       norm = infNorm(vector)  #calls value from previous function